Steve Bruce leaves Newcastle United by mutual consent after Saudi-backed takeover

 "This is a club with incredible support, and I hope the new owners can take it forward to where we all want it to be.
 I wish everyone the very best of luck for the rest of this season and beyond."

+The club said it was in the process of recruiting a new head coach and would not comment further at this time.

+Graeme Jones will step in on an interim basis for the team's match against Crystal Palace on Saturday.

-Earlier this month, a three-party consortium which includes the Saudi Arabian Public Investment Fund (PIF), venture capital and private equity company PCP Capital Partners and RB Sports and Media successfully completed a takeover.
+Earlier this month, a three-party consortium which includes the Saudi Arabian Public Investment Fund (PIF), venture capital and private equity company PCP Capital Partners and RB Sports and Media successfully completed a takeover of the Premier League club.

 There has been much controversy about PIF's involvement in the takeover, but the consortium was apparently able to successfully demonstrate that Saudi Arabia would not have control of the club and could therefore pass the Premier League's owners' and directors' test.

-The new wealthy owners promise a fresh start for the club with fans excited about future investment in both the playing squad and managerial staff.
+The new wealthy owners promise a fresh start for the club -- after years of discontent over previous owner Mike Ashley -- with fans excited about future investment in both the playing squad and managerial staff.

+But for many, the deal throws the integrity of the club and Premier League into question.

+PIF is a sovereign wealth fund chaired by Saudi Crown Prince Mohammed bin Salman.